 How to Stream FIFA World Cup 2026 on CMG Without Cable

 CMG is workable without cable because the broadcaster already points users toward app-based viewing.
-For many fans, that will mean keeping Yangshipin or the CCTV Video app ready rather than depending only on a television feed.
+For many fans, that will mean keeping Yangshipin or the CCTV Video client ready rather than depending only on a television feed.

 CMG setup for China viewers